raabteam/raab7-analysis/README.md

 These pages contain a suite of scripts for analysing raw RAAB data and exporting key datapoints to a report.

 ## More information

+Find out more about RAAB7 and see data from previous surveys here: https://www.raab.world/

 Hannah Kuper, Sarah Polack, Hans Limburg.
 Rapid assessment of avoidable blindness.
 Community Eye Health.
 2006; 19(60): 68–69.
 (Availbale here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1871676/)